Turnover in F&O segment spurts

-State Bank of India (SBI), Reliance Industries (RIL) and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India, ICICI Bank and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News